A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

-Another promising research direction is the introduction of intermediate representations that can aggregate subdiagrams and enable more efficient state-space exploration, similar to that of Liu et al.~\cite{liu2024}.
-The use of an intermediate representation allows template matching of pre-optimized subcircuits.
-Chen et al.~\cite{chen2025quantumcircuitoptimizationbased} dynamically group layers into subcircuits.
+Another promising research direction is the introduction of intermediate representations that can aggregate subdiagrams and enable more efficient state-space exploration, similar to that of \citet{liu2024}.
+The use of an intermediate representation allows template matching of pre-optimized subcircuits. \citet{chen2025quantumcircuitoptimizationbased} dynamically group layers into subcircuits.
 Future work should focus on the efficient partition and resynthesis of quantum circuits for several reasons.
 Dividing larger quantum circuits into smaller subcircuits is beneficial because the resulting subdiagrams are smaller and can be optimized efficiently.
 As the different subdiagrams are independent of each other, each instance can be solved in parallel.
 This flexibility could lead the way for dynamic selection of the optimization algorithm based on the characteristics of each subdiagram.
 Furthermore, a subdiagram only needs to be optimized once and can be substituted for further instances.
-Another possible research direction is to allow for the two-dimensional partition of quantum circuits for improved optimization results using the intermediate representation of Liu et al.~\cite{liu2024}.
-Replacing the SA approach that changes the subcircuit partition of Chen et al.~\cite{chen2025quantumcircuitoptimizationbased} with an exhaustive search could further improve the results.
+Another possible research direction is to allow for the two-dimensional partition of quantum circuits for improved optimization results using the intermediate representation of \citet{liu2024}.
+Replacing the SA approach that changes the subcircuit partition of \citet{chen2025quantumcircuitoptimizationbased} with an tree search could further improve the results.

-\paragraph{Architecture-awareness} Quantum computing architectures fundamentally differ from each other and offer different advantages and limitations that quantum circuit optimization needs to take into account.
+\paragraph{Architecture-Awareness} Quantum computing architectures fundamentally differ from each other and offer different advantages and limitations that quantum circuit optimization needs to take into account.
 There are four dominant quantum architectures currently considered by ZX-based quantum circuit optimization: (i) superconducting, (ii) trapped-ion, (iii) neutral-atom, and (iv) photonic quantum architectures.